 The SNWA has applied to the BLM for issuance of ROWs to construct and operate the Clark, Lincoln, and White Pine Counties Groundwater Development Project (SNWA 2005b).
-The Groundwater Development Project is a system of regional water supply facilities, including groundwater production wells, water conveyance facilities, and power facilities, located on BLM-managed public lands.
+The Groundwater Development Project is a system of regional water supply facilities, including groundwater production wells, water conveyance facilities, and power facilities, located on BLMmanaged public lands.
 An environmental impact statement is being prepared to determine the environmental effects of a ROW issuance for construction and operation of the proposed facilities, with primary pipeline construction anticipated to begin in 2009.

-The SNWA anticipates a total groundwater volume of 180,000 acre-feet per year from Coyote Spring, Delamar, Dry Lake, Tikaboo North, Cave, Spring, and Snake Valleys (SNWA 2005a, 2005b).
-The project is divided into eight segments, two of which are associated with the Coyote Springs DWMA.
-Segment 1 is the terminus of the project and will not have groundwater production.
-There will be a primary transmission pipeline (30 miles long by 78 inches in diameter buried 5 to 10 feet underground), a 15-mile long power transmission line, and permanent ROWs covering approximately 1,000 acres for conveyance and power facilities (SNWA 2005a, 2005b).
-Segment 2 is the Coyote Spring Valley Basin.
-In this segment, the SNWA has applications for up to 27,560 acre-feet per year of water rights, of which one-half will go to the Moapa Valley Water District.
-Water production activities have estimated 10 to 15 groundwater production wells in the valley and will continue well explorations on CSI lands (SNWA 2005).
-A pipeline and power transmission line, each about 40 miles long, will be accompanied by a right-of-way for water conveyance and power transmission covering approximately 1,500 acres (SNWA 2005).
+The SNWA anticipates a total groundwater volume of 180,000 acre-feet per year from Coyote Spring, Delamar, Dry Lake, Tikaboo North, Cave, Spring, and Snake Valleys.
+Segment 2 of the project encompasses the Coyote Spring Valley Basin, including the westernmost portion of the Mormon Mesa DWMA.

-Preliminary surveys of water resources in the area suggest sufficient water availability to meet these demands, but impacts of groundwater withdrawals on water availability for wildlife in the
+The SNWA has applied for up to 27,560 acre-feet per year of water rights in the Valley, with half of the permitted rights provided to the Moapa Valley Water District.
+Water production activities have estimated 10 to 15 groundwater production wells in the valley, and will continue well explorations on CSI lands.
+A primary transmission line, as well as associated power facilities, will be located along Highway 93 outside of the Mormon Mesa DWMA, but ROWs for water conveyance and power facilities is planned for 1,500 acres in segment 2 and may overlap DWMA boundaries (SNWA 2005).

-DWMA is uncertain.
-Wildlife along the Pahranagat Wash and Muddy River, including the MVNWR, may be impacted by reduced water availability to feed springs, particularly the Moapa dace, an endangered fish species that occurs only on the refuge (USFWS 2005b).
+Preliminary surveys of water resources in the area suggest sufficient water availability to meet these demands, but impacts of groundwater withdrawals on water availability for wildlife in the DWMA are uncertain.
+Wildlife within the Moapa National Wildlife Refuge may be impacted by reduced water availability to feed springs, particularly the Moapa dace, an endangered fish species that occurs only on the refuge (USFWS 2005b).
 Groundwater pumping may also impact existing water rights and wells.
-These issues should be investigated prior to well pumping to ensure water quantity is adequate to supply all water rights holders as well as native wildlife.
+These issues should be investigated prior to well pumping to ensure water quantity is adequate to supply all water-rights holders, as well as native wildlife.